Mary VanCampen: Her Short Life and Special Gravestones

 the Resurrection Day.

 Veit identified two grave carvers of this period in Northwest New Jersey, one of whom was Teetzel, who lived in adjacent Hardwick Township for just over a decade before moving to Canada.
 Veit cataloged some 99 stones he had carved, not including Mary’s.
-He often signed his work, but only in one other known instance as “J. S. Teetzel.”
-Given the shape, floral embellishment, and carving of both of Mary’s stones, it is safe to assume that Teetzel did both, but it is not known if they were both done at once.
+He often signed his work, but only in one other instance as “J. S. Teetzel.”
 No others inscribed in such a manner have been located in the VanCampen cemetery, from which we conclude that Mary’s memory occupied a special place in family memory.

-An additional point of interest came to us from recently retired Kathleen Sandt, of the Delaware Water Gap National Recreations Area’s National Park service staff, namely the wording on the stone.
-She recounted another poem with the same sentiment, “Immortality” written by either Clare Harner or Mary Elizabeth Frye (authorship is disputed).
-“Do not stand at my grave and weep, I am not there, I do not sleep….”
-Currently, the source of the wording Teetzel inscribed is not known.
+An additional point of interest came to us from recently retired Kathleen Sandt, of the Delaware Water Gap National Recreation Area staff, namely the wording on the stone.
+She recounted another poem “Immortality,” written by either Clare Harner or Mary Elizabeth Frye – authorship is disputed.

 And perhaps too, young Mary had a special smile, making her loss ever the more painful and meriting such a special recognition in this gentle place.